 You’ll quickly find a dizzying array of streaming services.
 There are the old guard services of Netflix, Hulu, and Amazon and now many new entrants into the steaming space like Sling, YouTube TV, CBS All Access, and now Disney’s new streaming service.
 There are some services that are just binge-watching style and some that are designed to be replacements for cable / satellite services which provide live tv and DVR.

 If you get an internet/cable tv bundle or cable-replacement Live TV streaming service, then you will get local channels included in the service.
 If you want to cut the cord a little deeper and just have binge-style services, you can get local channels over the air by using a High Definition over the air antenna (OTA).
 Keep in mind that all local broadcasters were forced to broadcast in HD digital a few years ago so an older antenna won’t work.
-Our experienced Fireytech mobile computer repair tulsa technicians can help you choose, purchase, and install your over the air antenna.
+Our experienced Fireytech on-site computer repair tulsa technicians can help you choose, purchase, and install your over the air antenna.
 Fireytech can even run the coax cable you would need to carry the antenna signal to your television.

 One of the big things people enjoy is the ability to DVR their favorite shows.
 Some of the live-tv style streaming services include varying levels of DVR service.
 If you use an over the air antenna you can still enjoy being able to DVR any show you can receive over the antenna.
 There are some DVR boxes you can buy that are dedicated to OTA antennas but you can also set up a computer to accomplish the same process.
 Using a computer as a DVR can offer you other advantages as well.
 You’ll be able to store the DVR files and download content and save it to the hard drive and use the computer as a media hub for your home network for downloaded music, movies, family photos, etc. You can even use the computer as a server and use it’s hard drive space for backup from other networked computers.
-Fireytech mobile computer repair tulsa techs love to tinker so we would be happy to help you set up a media hub computer or even set up the DVR capability.
+Fireytech on-site computer repair tulsa techs love to tinker so we would be happy to help you set up a media hub computer or even set up the DVR capability.
 You’ll need a TV tuner card, the computer, an over the air antenna, and a large hard drive to make this work.

 I know all of this can become complex.
-That’s why you should call the best mobile computer repair Tulsa company, Fireytech, and we can give walk you through the entire process and come out to your home to help you get everything up and running and be one of the cool kids on the block.
+That’s why you should call the best on-site computer repair Tulsa company, Fireytech, and we can give walk you through the entire process and come out to your home to help you get everything up and running and be one of the cool kids on the block.
 Call 918-258-FIRE today!
 We are always ready to help.